 Would you rather know or not know that you have bad breath?
 Tough decision, but actually if you know then you can do something to get rid of your bad breath, also known as halitosis.
 Of course, eliminating bad breath depends on knowing what’s causing the malodor.
-To determine the source of bad breath, Toronto, CA, residents come to Drs.
-Tamo and Riccardi at Dentistry@1881.
+To determine the source of bad breath, Toronto, CA, residents come to Dr. Tamo at Dentistry@1881.

 The Causes of Bad Breath